 Address: Viale dei Bambini

-4 Row a Boat or Ride a Bike through the Borghese Gardens
+4. Row a Boat or Ride a Bike through the Borghese Gardens

 Rome's second-largest public park gives kids a chance to burn off energy, and you'll be joining Romans in one of their favorite spots.
-There are all sorts of ways to explore the park.
+There are all sorts of ways to sightsee around the park.
 Rent a rowboat on the lake, pedal around in a surrey, rent a bike, or ride a Segway.

-6 Meet a Mummy and Read Hieroglyphics in Vatican City
+6. Meet a Mummy and Read Hieroglyphics in Vatican City

 With so many excellent museums and collections in the Vatican, it's hard to know where to begin, especially when you're trying to keep children interested.
 But a sure bet is the Egyptian Museum in the Cortile della Pigna.
 Many of the exhibits were brought from the Villa Adriana in Tivoli (a fascinating place to visit just outside of Rome), where the Emperor Hadrian had collected them.

 While you're in Vatican City, see St. Peter's Basilica, maybe with a trip to the top of the dome, and the Sistine Chapel to see Michelangelo's ceiling.
 If you do, remember the strict dress code.
 Not even children can enter wearing shorts or with shoulders uncovered.

-7 Look through the Hole in the Pantheon's Roof
+7. Look through the Hole in the Pantheon's Roof

 While they're wondering why it has a hole in the roof, it might be a good time to tell them that this is the most complete and best preserved ancient Roman building in Rome, built in 27 BC by the Emperor Hadrian.
 What's more, its dome is more than 42 meters across and hangs there without any supports except those inside the walls.

 The building is aligned so that on April 21, the day ancients celebrated the founding of Rome, when the Emperor entered the Pantheon at noon, the sun shone directly onto the doorway.
 As he walked through, he would have appeared wreathed in light as though by magic.
 If you go on a rainy day, you'll find a big puddle under the center of the dome.

-8 Find a Giant Foot
+8. Find a Giant Foot

 While you're at the Pantheon, walk behind it to the Piazza della Minerva (where you'll find an obelisk on an elephant's back, by Bernini) and beyond to the tiny Via del Pie' di Marmo, which means Marble Foot Street.
 Sure enough, there's a marble foot there, almost as big as a small car and wearing a sandal.
 It's all that's left of a huge statue of the Egyptian goddess Isis, whose cult was popular in ancient Rome.

 This isn't the only disembodied giant foot your kids can find in Rome, so you might suggest they see what others they can spot.
-Hint: there's one in the Vatican Museum wearing a complete sandal, and a barefoot one in the Capitoline Museum.
+Hint: there's one in the Vatican Museum, wearing a complete sandal, and a barefoot one in the Capitoline Museum.

-9 Explore the Catacombs
+10. Explore the Catacombs

 What kid can resist spooky tunnels, especially when they're tombs?
 You don't need to mention that they'll get a dose of Roman history as they explore them.
 Two of the best are just down the road from each other on the Apian Way.
 The largest is the Catacomb of St. Callisto, dating from the 2nd century AD and the burial site of several early popes.
 It is colorfully decorated in graffiti showing doves, fishes, and other early Christian symbols.

 Walls here are also covered in early Christian graffiti.
 Contrary to popular belief, Christians didn't hide here from persecution.
 The catacombs were burial places for those who couldn't afford the kind of extravagant funeral monuments that line the Apian Way.
 You can get close to these catacombs on Bus 118.

 Address: Via Appia Antica 136, Rome

-10 Find a Church on Top of a Church on Top of a House
+11. Find a Church on Top of a Church on Top of a House

 Urban archaeology is interesting to any age, but to kids, the notion of literally layers of history is especially fascinating.
 And it's three layers deep at the Church of San Clemente, not far from the Colosseum.
 After you've admired the gold mosaics inside the dome, descend to see what was discovered during some foundation repairs about 150 years ago.
 And then go deeper to see what lies below that.

 Thanks to excavations, you can walk the streets of this Roman neighborhood, see the temple, and look for the spring-fed fountain-all now underground.
 In the fourth century, these streets, rooms, and courtyards were filled in to form the foundations for a basilica that lasted until about 1100, when it became unstable and was closed.
-Like the streets and buildings below, it was filled in with rubble and a new church was built on top of it-the church that stands on top today.
+Like the streets and buildings below, it was filled in with rubble, and a new church was built on top of it-the church that stands on top today.

 Address: Via di San Giovanni in Laterano 108, Rome

-11 Throw a Coin in the Fountain
+12. Throw a Coin in the Fountain

 No tourist should leave Rome without following a tradition that's been around since the Romans walked these streets in togas.
 When they embarked on a journey, ancient Romans often threw a coin into a pool or fountain to ask the gods for a safe return.
 Today, so many tourists want to come back to the Eternal City that Trevi Fountain is always crowded and its base strewn with coins.
 The several thousand euros that are scooped out each night go to provide food for the hungry.

 Rome's most famous fountain, Trevi was built in the 1700s, but there has been a fountain here since the first century, when it was the terminus of an aqueduct that brought water to the Baths of Agrippa.
 Although we have no idea which hand the ancients used to toss coins, today's tradition is to use the right hand and throw the coin over your left shoulder.

-12 Shop for a Picnic at Campo dei Fiori
+13. Shop for a Picnic at Campo dei Fiori

 The broad Campo dei Fiori is one of Rome's liveliest squares, not far from the Pantheon and in a neighborhood of narrow medieval streets that are a nice break from the grandeur of public monuments and the ruins of ancient Rome.
 Here, kids will get the feel of Rome as a real city full of people doing everyday things.

 Notice the street signs in these, too-the streets are named for the tradesmen whose shops lined them in medieval times: Via dei Cappellari means street of hat-makers and Via dei Balestrari means street of crossbow-makers.
 Kids will be able to translate other early trades using a pocket Italian dictionary.

-13 Take a Ride in a Time Elevator
+14. Take a Ride in a Time Elevator

 In a three-dimensional ride at Time Elevator Rome, kids can travel back in time to Rome's early days and watch the rise and fall of the Roman Empire.
 The exciting journey back through the ages brings ancient times to life for kids in a very visual way, making them witnesses to life in ancient, medieval, Renaissance, and 20th-century Rome.

 Address: Via dei SS.
 Apostoli 20, Rome

-14 Visit Nero's Golden House
+15. Visit Nero's Golden House